 Local Government Investment Pools – State, local government or privately-sponsored investment pools that are authorized pursuant to state law.
 A thorough investigation of any intergovernmental investment pool is required prior to investing, and on an annual basis.
 A current prospectus or information statement must be obtained.

 Special Purpose Investment Account (SPIA) – The Florida State Treasury operates a special investment program for public entities.
 This program is authorized in Section 17.61(1), Florida Statutes and is called the Special Purpose Investment Account (SPIA).
 Component Units of the State, Universities, or Colleges that are created by the Florida Constitution or Florida Statutes are eligible to invest in SPIA.
 SPIA funds are combined with State funds and are invested as part of the Treasury Investment Pool.
-The Treasury Investment Pool invests in a combination of short-term liquid instruments and intermediate-term fixed income securities.
+The Treasury Investment Pool invests in a combination of short-term liquid instruments and intermediate-term fixed-income securities.

-The Florida Local Government Surplus Funds Trust Funds (“Florida Prime”) A thorough investigation of the Florida Prime is required prior to investing, and on an annual basis.
+The Florida Local Government Surplus Funds Trust Funds (“Florida Prime”) – A thorough investigation of the Florida Prime is required prior to investing, and on an annual basis.
 A current prospectus or portfolio report must be obtained.

 Mutual Funds and ETFs – Shares in open-end and no-load mutual funds; which are professionally managed investment funds that pool money from many investors to purchase securities.
 Or exchange-traded funds (ETFs) which is a type of security that involves a collection of securities—such as stocks—that often tracks an underlying index, although they can invest in any number of industry sectors or use various strategies.
 ETFs are in many ways similar to mutual funds; however, they are listed on exchanges and ETF shares trade throughout the day just like ordinary stock.